 find an alternative internship if they are not selected.

-should negotiate and confirm internship start dates, finish
+portion, you should negotiate and confirm internship start

-dates, and hours to be worked each week.
+dates, finish dates, and hours to be worked each week.
+The

-You will also need to help students complete sections on job
+weeks.
+You may also need to help students with developing

 During the course of the internship, complete